Axonopathy in dogs: causes, symptoms and treatment options

 These vitamins support nerve health and promote cell regeneration.

-The axonopathy is progressive and increasingly impairs the affected dog's quality of life.
-However, thanks to improved diagnostic and therapeutic measures, it is possible to effectively relieve symptoms and maintain the dog's mobility for longer.
-Close cooperation between the dog owner and veterinarian as well as the early detection of the first symptoms are crucial for successful long-term care.
+Axonopathy is a progressive condition that increasingly impairs the quality of life of the affected dog.
+However, thanks to improved diagnostic and therapeutic measures, it is possible to effectively alleviate symptoms and maintain the dog's mobility for longer.
+Close cooperation between the dog owner and veterinarian, as well as the early detection of the first symptoms, are crucial for successful long-term care.

-A customized care program, combined with regular veterinary monitoring and targeted physical therapy exercises, can help the dog live a full and comfortable life despite axonopathy.
+An adapted care program, combined with regular veterinary monitoring and targeted physiotherapy exercises, can help the dog to lead a fulfilling and comfortable life despite axonopathy.

 Frequently asked questions about axonopathy in dogs